LLNL/radiuss-shared-ci/docs/index.rst

 =========================

 Projects belonging to the RADIUSS scope are targeting the same machines and use Spack as a packaging system.
-We want them to ensure they build with similar tool chains.
+We want to ensure that they build successfully with similar toolchains and we leverage Spack to do so.

 We designed an automated *CI infrastructure based on GitLab* that we meant to be universal enough to be shared among RADIUSS projects.
 This infrastructure involves *using Spack to setup the project dependencies and generate a configuration file*.
 This allows projects to easily *share the full context of their builds*.
-The project is then built and tested as usual and most of *the CI infrastructure is shared* to avoid duplication and ease the maintenance.
+The project is then built and tested as usual and most of *the CI infrastructure is shared* to avoid duplication and reduce maintenance cost.

 ========
 Overview
 ========

-We split the design in three steps necessary to adopt RADIUSS Shared CI methodology.
-Those actions will be documented in the `user_guide`_.
+We split the documentation in three steps necessary to adopt RADIUSS Shared CI methodology.
+Those actions will be documented in the :ref:`user_guide`.

-1. **Use Spack to configure the project build.**
+1. **Use Spack to install dependencies and configure the project build.**
    Spack provides a single context to express *toolchains*, *machines setup* and *build sequence*.
 It is increasingly used to install the dependency tree of large simulation codes.